GBPackersGirl55/GAM305Purple_game/README.md

   * **Preferred Communication:** Calls in class discord; messages/other calls within the group.
   * **Meeting Frequency:** Tuesdays/Sundays - Calls within class discord.
 (We want to play this by ear and if needed add in more calls/meet in small groups to help one another out).
   * **Task Management:** Gantt chart.
 We will write in there what we are working on/what we have done.
 Anyone can help one another create things and will be played by ear if someone needs help/would like to do something specific.

+---

+# Module Three Team Project Log

+## Play Test (Preproduction Stage)

+Play testing begins as soon as basic mechanics and prototype assets are functional.
+This stage focuses on validating the core gameplay loop, verifying mechanics, and identifying whether the game’s direction is fun and feasible.

+#### Preproduction Testing Activities

+*   Testing the player controller (movement, stamina, health)
+*   Testing prototype enemy AI behavior (Seeker, Zombie, Weeping Angel)
+*   Testing early room layouts and elevator transitions
+*   Testing item functionality such as Finger ammo, health food, flasks, glow sticks
+*   Testing damage systems, collision, and interactions

+#### Preproduction Goals

+*   Determine whether the core idea is fun
+*   Verify that the game’s mechanics work fundamentally
+*   Catch major logic errors before building full levels
+*   Adjust the design document early to avoid costly changes later

+## Demo Testing

+*   Running through the complete level
+*   Ensuring enemy behavior is predictable and bug-free
+*   Ensuring pickups function properly
+*   Verifying elevators and room transitions
+*   Testing atmosphere: lighting, sound, pacing
+*   Checking UI elements (HUD, prompts, messages)
+*   Fixing anything that breaks immersion or clarity

+#### Demo goals

+*   Ensure the demo flows smoothly without crashes or dead ends
+*   Fix any issues that would confuse players in a first impression
+*   Confirm performance is stable
+*   Validate that gameplay reflects the intended horror and PS1 visual style

+## Code Release Testing

+*   Running through the entire game start-to-finish
+*   Checking all implemented systems against the test plan
+*   Regression testing (ensuring old bugs weren’t reintroduced)
+*   Stress testing AI and spawning systems
+*   Ensuring the final boss (Necromancer) functions properly
+*   Checking level geometry and collision
+*   Testing all pickups, puzzles, keys, and elevators

+## Test Checklist

+#### Player Systems:

+*   Player can move, run, crouch, jump
+*   Stamina drains and regenerates properly
+*   Health, shield, and damage operate correctly
+*   Finger Gun fires and consumes ammo
+*   Thumb Grenade explodes and deals damage

+#### Enemy AI

+*   Seeker reacts to sound only
+*   Zombies detect player visually and chase
+*   Weeping Angels freeze when looked at
+*   Enemy spawning system functions correctly
+*   Pathfinding works in every room

+#### Environment:

+*   Elevators move between floors without issue
+*   Room keys open the correct doors
+*   Capillaries (crawlspace secrets) function
+*   Level geometry has no collision issues
+*   Lighting and atmosphere load properly

+#### Gameplay Flow

+*   Final boss starts, fights, and ends properly
+*   HUD updates correctly (health, ammo, stamina)
+*   All pickups spawn with correct values
+*   Game can be completed start to finish

+## Updating Test Plan

+The test plan is updated any time the design document changes, including:
+*   Adding a new enemy type
+*   Adjusting item behavior
+*   Rebalancing weapons
+*   Changing room layout
+*   Introducing new mechanics or interactions

+**The update process:**

+1. Identify any changes made to gameplay, mechanics, or level structure.
+2. Update the design document first.
+3. Adjust the test plan to match the new expected behavior.
+4. Add new test items or remove obsolete ones.
+5. Notify testers of updated procedures before the next test session.

+## Bug Reporting Process

+**Bug report format:**

+*   **Title:** (short description)
+*   **Category:**
+*   **Severity:**
+*   **Reproduction steps:**
+*   **Expected result:**
+*   **Actual result:**

+*(We have created an excel spreadsheet in order to keep this tidy and keep track of all bugs overtime so we can look back on them if needed)*